 Why do I only get acne on my buttocks?

 Many people are affected by acne, in fact, according to the American Academy of Dermatology it is the most common skin condition in the United States.
 However, acne most commonly affects the face, chest, and back, rarely the buttocks.
-If you only get acne on your buttocks, it is a sign that it is most likely folliculitis.
-This can be caused by an infection from bacteria, yeast, or fungus, or simply a blockage of hair follicles.
-Butt acne can be treated with home remedies which include exfoliation with alpha and beta-hydroxy acids and benzoyl peroxide, hydrating lotions, and avoidance of tight clothing.
-Other DIY treatments like salt baths and turmeric pastes may also help in unclogging the pores and reducing the appearance of buttne.
-If you try home remedies with little improvement, it would be best to consult with a board certified dermatologist, like Dr. Michele Green in NYC.
+If you only get acne breakouts on your buttocks, it is a sign that it is most likely folliculitis, rather than true acne.
+Folliculitis can be caused by an infection from bacteria, yeast, or fungus or simply a blockage of hair follicles.
+Butt acne and folliculitis can be treated with home remedies which include exfoliation with alpha and beta-hydroxy acids and benzoyl peroxide, hydrating lotions, and avoidance of tight-fitting clothing.
+Other DIY treatments, like salt baths and turmeric pastes, may also help in clearing clogged pores and reducing the appearance of buttne.
+If you try home remedies and observe little improvement, it would be best to consult with a board-certified dermatologist, like Dr. Michele Green in NYC.
 Dr. Green can personalize your butt acne treatment to include the in-office procedures, skincare products, and any necessary medications to successfully clear your buttne and help you achieve and maintain clear, healthy, smooth skin.

 Why do pimples occur on the buttocks?

 Pimples that occur on the buttocks are often not true pimples or acne.
-Although these raised red bumps may look like acne, they are often a skin condition known as folliculitis.
+Although these inflamed, raised red bumps may look like acne, they are often associated with a skin condition known as folliculitis.
 Folliculitis is the result of infection and inflammation of hair follicles that results in a breakout of red bumps that look like pimples and may be itchy.
 Typically, folliculitis occurs when a hair follicle is infected with the bacteria Staphylococcus aureus, also known as staph bacteria.
 Folliculitis may also be caused by other forms of bacteria, fungi, or yeast, as well as simple irritation or clogging of the hair follicles.
-This irritation of the hair follicles is often caused by friction between tight clothing and skin which can aggravate the epidermis (the outer layer of the skin).
+This irritation of the hair follicles is often caused by friction between tight-fitting clothing and skin, which can aggravate the epidermis (the outer layer of the skin).
 Folliculitis looks nearly the same clinically as traditional acne, although the hair follicle is at the root of the irritation and not a buildup of excess sebum in the oil gland.

-How do I get rid of my butt acne fast?
+How do I get rid of my butt acne?